MightWarriorNo1/HeyGen-OpenAI/README.md

 # Real-Time Avatar Interaction

 Welcome to the Real-Time Avatar Interaction project!
 This application creates an interactive experience between the user and a real-time avatar using Hygen's advanced avatar technology and OpenAI's language model.
-The project enables users to converse with an avatar in real-time, converting speech to text using OpenAI's Whisper API and generating responses through OpenAI's GPT-4o.
+The project enables users to converse with an avatar in real-time, converting speech to text and generating responses through OpenAI's GPT-3.5-turbo.

 ## Features

 - **Real-Time Interaction:** Engage in live conversations with a virtual avatar.
-- **Speech-to-Text Conversion:** Convert spoken words into text using OpenAI's Whisper API.
+- **Speech-to-Text Conversion:** Convert spoken words into text using OpenAI's GPT-3.5-turbo.
 - **Avatar Responses:** Receive responses from the avatar based on the text input.
 - **Seamless Experience:** Enjoy a fluid interaction where the avatar's responses are delivered in real-time.